samnzay/Kubernetes-for-DevOps/Memo.md

 - Part of the External configurtions can be Database ```Username``` and ```password``` , which may also change in the application deployment Process.
 But:

-**Warning**
-    `Don't put Credentials into ConfigMap`. especially in plain text. `it is insecure` even though they are part of external configuration.
+>**Warning** : `Don't put` Credentials into ConfigMap. especially in plain text. `it is insecure` even though they are part of external configuration.

 - For this purpose, kubernetes has another component called `Secret`.